mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

 ![](https://raw.githubusercontent.com/mmmirrra/mmmirrra.github.io/main/_assets/multimediaSystemSound1.png)

 <br />
-  - Amplitude : The height of the waveform between the highest or lowest point of the waveform and the center line
+  - Amplitude: The height of the waveform between the highest or lowest point of the waveform and the center line
-  - Period : The time it takes for one cycle to start at the center line, pass through the top and bottom of the waveform, and reach the center line again
+  - Period: The time it takes for one cycle to start at the center line, pass through the top and bottom of the waveform, and reach the center line again
-  - Frequency : Number of cycles per unit time, unit called Hertz (Hz)
+  - Frequency: Number of cycles per unit time, unit called Hertz (Hz)
     - Frequency = <sup>1</sup> / <sub>cycle</sub>

 #### Characteristics of analog sound

 - Sound is displayed as a continuous analog waveform
-- Expressed as sound size (Amplitude), sound pitch (Frequency : cycle), and tone
+- Expressed as sound size (Amplitude), sound pitch (Frequency: cycle), and tone

 <br />
 ![](https://raw.githubusercontent.com/mmmirrra/mmmirrra.github.io/main/_assets/multimediaSystemSound2.png)